-When you’re stressed, your body’s defence mechanism kicks in, releasing ‘stress hormones’.
-These affect different functions, like the flow of blood to your skin.
+When you’re stressed, your body releases ‘stress hormones’, such as adrenaline and cortisol.
+They affect different functions, like the flow of blood to your skin.
 A common sign of stress is skin irritation or a rash.
 There are some other stress-related skin problems to look out for.

 If you’ve already got a skin condition like acne, stress can make it worse.
-And stress may also trigger flare-ups of problems originally caused by something else, such as infection.
+Stress may also trigger flare-ups of problems caused by something else, such as an infection.
 One example is the herpes simplex virus, which causes cold sores.
-It lies dormant in your body but can be activated when you’re stressed or run down.
+It lies dormant (not active) in your body but can cause symptoms when you’re stressed or run down.

-Turning to sugary and fatty comfort foods, alcohol, caffeine or smoking to cope with stress isn’t good for either your overall health or your skin.
+You might find you turn to sugary and fatty comfort foods, alcohol, caffeine or smoking to cope with stress.
+But they aren’t good for either your overall health or your skin.
 Alcohol and caffeine, for example, can cause skin redness, such as rosacea.
 They can also trigger the itchiness of urticaria and eczema.
-Smoking and drinking too much both make psoriasis worse.
+Smoking and drinking too much can make psoriasis worse too.

-Stress can also trigger habits called ‘body-focused repetitive behaviours’, like pulling at your hair and lashes, or picking at your skin.
-These addictive habits release dopamine, a ‘feel-good’ hormone, so can seem a form of short-term stress relief, but are obviously damaging in the long term.
+Stress can also trigger habits called ‘body-focused repetitive behaviours’.
+This includes things like pulling at your hair and lashes or picking at your skin.
+These addictive habits release a ‘feel-good’ hormone called dopamine.
+They can seem a form of short-term stress relief but are damaging in the long term.

 Breaking the cycle

-Skin conditions may actually cause stress because of how they make you feel about yourself and their impact on everyday life, social activities and professional and personal relationships.
+Skin conditions may also cause stress because of how they make you feel about yourself.
+They can also impact your everyday life including your social activities and relationships.
 You can end up in a ‘vicious cycle’.
-A flare-up is something else to worry about so you find it even more difficult to cope with whatever’s making you stressed.
+For instance, you might worry about stress causing a flare-up and this can make it more difficult to cope with whatever’s making you stressed.

 It’s important to break this cycle.
-Talk to your doctor about tackling both problems together, not in isolation.
-For instance, relaxation techniques can reduce stress and the ‘habit scratching’ that makes eczema worse.
+Talk to your doctor about tackling both problems together.
+Relaxation techniques can help to reduce stress and the ‘habit scratching’ that makes eczema worse.

 Cognitive behavioural therapy (CBT) can help you react differently to potentially stressful situations.
-At the same time it can teach you to cope with the psychological effects of a condition like vitiligo and to address body-focused repetitive behaviours.
+It can also teach you to cope with the psychological effects of a skin condition.
+You might find it helps to address any body-focused repetitive behaviours too.

 Mindfulness is about being present in the moment.
-It makes you more aware of your own thoughts, emotions and how you feel physically.
+It makes you more aware of how you feel, both emotionally and physically.
 It can help you be kinder to yourself and others.
-This should reduce stress symptoms that affect your skin, such as anger, which produces flushing in rosacea.
+It can also help reduce stress symptoms that affect your skin, such as anger.
+Anger, for example, causes flushing (redness) in rosacea.

-So although you may not be able to avoid stress altogether, there are ways to both reduce stress and its impact on your skin.
+You may not be able to avoid stress altogether.
+But there are ways to reduce stress levels and its impact on your skin.